-Warsaw, Poland – Turning sensitive historical sites into appealing and popular tourist attractions is a delicate and tricky endeavor.
+Warsaw, Poland – Turning sensitive historical sites into appealing and popular tourist attractions is a delicate and tricky endeavor, as the most recent controversy surrounding Hitler’s Wolf’s lair highlights.

 Polish authorities plan makeover of Hitler’s Wolf’s lair